-AND decorated it up a bit with some mums, pumpkins and lettuce for a festive fall stoop.
+AND decorated it with some mums, pumpkins, and lettuce for a festive fall stoop.

 Before we dive into the how-to and get to the good in-progress pics, let me remind you what this looked like a few months ago on closing day: